 What Are the Different College Degree Types?

-Obtaining a college degree can allow you to prepare to earn a higher degree or to enter the workforce.
 If you're unsure which degree you'd like to earn, you have several different degree options to chose from, depending on your desired area of study, your time commitment and your career goals.